faucetsdn/faucet/docs/tutorials/acls.rst

 through the Faucet pipeline, if False drop the packet. 'allow' can be used in conjunction with the other actions to let the traffic flow with the expected layer 2 forwarding behaviour AND be mirrored to another port.
+The default 'allow' for ACLs is False (i.e. drop the packet).
+ACL rules will need to define 'allow: True' for those packets that are to be forwarded.

 Network setup